 In 2020, an Intersessional Working Group under the leadership of the Vice-Chair of TCC was established which would work virtually to progress work intersessionally to undertake the CMS Future Work, including on audit points and the risk-based framework.

-In 2021, the Commision supported the prioritisation of four streams of intersessional work for the CMS IWG recognising some elements will extend until 2023:
+In 2021, the Commision supported the prioritisation of four streams of intersessional work for the CMS IWG and in 2022, endorsed the continuation of work into 2023:

-- the development of audit points to clarify the Commission obligations assessed under the CMS, as well as a checklist to be used by proponents of any proposal to include a list of potential audit points which has resulted in the adoption of some audit points and the checklist at WCPFC19 in 2022 with work on the remaining audit points to be prioritised for 2023;
+- the development of audit points to clarify the Commission obligations assessed under the CMS as well as a checklist to be used by proponents of any proposal to include a list of potential audit points which has resulted in the adoption of some audit points and the checklist at WCPFC19 in 2022 with work on the remaining audit points to be prioritised for 2023;

 - the development of a process for TCC to consider the aggregated tables alongside the draft CMR (paragraph 33 and 34 of CMM 2019-06) based on the proposed approach by the TCC Chair that was endorsed by WCPFC19 in 2022; and

 Purpose of and Principles for the CMS Scheme